TASEmulators/BizHawk/README.md

 Before you start (by running `EmuHawk.exe`), make sure you have the Windows-only prerequisites installed: .NET Framework 4.6.1; Visual C++ 2010 SP1, 2012, and 2015; and Direct3D 9.
 If you have a few Steam games, chances are these are already installed, otherwise you can get them all at once with [this program](http://github.com/TASVideos/BizHawk-Prereqs/releases).

-BizHawk functions like a "portable" program, you may move or rename the folder containing `EmuHawk.exe`, even to another drive, as long as the prerequisites are installed when you go to run it.
+BizHawk functions like a "portable" program, you may move or rename the folder containing `EmuHawk.exe`, even to another drive, as long as you keep all the files together and the prerequisites are installed when you go to run it.

 Win7 is supported from SP1, Win8 is supported from 8.1, and Win10 is supported from 1709 "Redstone 3", following [Microsoft's support lifecycle](https://support.microsoft.com/en-us/help/13853/windows-lifecycle-fact-sheet).